AndrewstheBuilder/Obsidian-Vault/Self Awareness.md

 ## And my journey through it
 - I wanted to make the title shorter so its easier to reference from other notes
 - This journey started in college or late high school somewhere.
 Whenever I started to keep a journal is whenever this journey truly began.
 It had many beginnings.
+- 08/02/24: I might have brought my self-awareness up and learned to be comfortable with my feelings.
+But I am having trouble dealing with the feelings of others.
+Feelings of obligation and feeling of being trapped.
+I have to solve this to move farther
+	- One place I noticed this is when I share music I like.
+I really want the other person to like it so I do not enjoy it as much as when I listen to it myself.
+It also becomes stressful.
+I am afraid of them rejecting it.
+It always feels like a painful rejection.
+		- This might be related to the way my stepdad would ignore me when I had some pressing issue that I needed solved.
+Like my shoe had a hole in it and I had to wear it to school.
+He would not buy me a new one.
+It hurt like hell especially thinking about how I will have to go into school the next day with these same pair of shoes on.